 File system permissions issues

-If the Magento file system owner doesn't have permissions to write to directories on the Magento file system, a message similar to the following displays:
+If the Adobe Commerce file system owner doesn't have the permissions to write to directories on the Adobe Commerce file system, a message similar to the following displays:

-Make sure you set file system permissions as discussed in Overview of ownership and permissions.
+Make sure you set file system permissions as discussed in the article Overview of ownership and permissions in our developer documentation.

 The Component Dependency Check status never changes

 In some cases, the status of the Component Dependency Check doesn't change, even after you try to correct issues.
 In that case, you can either delete or rename files named

 <magento_root>/var/.setup_cronjob_status and try running the Component Manager again.